Ethanlloyd21/lloydmarcelino/README.md

 * If you are satisfied, let me build what you need.
 ![](img/contacts.PNG)

+# SEO Optimization
+* Google Search Console - enhancing the visibility of my website on Google search engine and Twitter.
+Also helps to measure the search traffic and performance.

+* Keywords - using the most searc

 # Deployement
 View my Portfolio <a href="https://ethanlloyd21.github.io/lloydmarcelino/" rel="nofollow"> here.</a>